-- Reinforce a previously taught lesson. - Students will have learned the fundamental skills needed to complete the assignment. - Have clear instructions. - Be corrected and returned with constructive feedback to each student.
+- Reinforce a previously taught lesson or reinforce basic concepts... - Students will have learned the fundamental skills needed to complete the assignment. - Have clear instructions. - Be corrected and returned with constructive feedback to each student.

 Conference/Progress Reports

 Families will receive detailed progress reports for their students four times per year.
 MRCS schedules two conferences per year - Fall and Spring - to discuss with parents/guardians their student's progress.